RobTillaart/MAX31855_RT/README.md

 The **float getTemperature()** has implemented this algorithm, however as long as one does not set the Seebeck Coefficient it will use the K_TC as default.

-In theory one could use modified values for the Seebeck Coeffients in combination with an appropriate offset so **getTemperature()** would return temperatures Fahrenheit.
-This is not tested.